 May Allah continue to guide and bless us all.

 Imam Daayiee Abdullah is an American man who converted to Islam in China in the 1980s.
 He has lived in Jordan, Syria, Egypt, and Saudi Arabia.
-Imam Daayiee has appeared on major media networks worldwide, on behalf of LGBT Muslims.
-He is currently the Executive Director of MECCA Institute, a progressive Islamic institute with a think tank and a school.
+The Imam has appeared on major media networks worldwide, on behalf of LGBT Muslims.
+Imam Daayiee is currently the Executive Director of MECCA Institute, a progressive Islamic institute with a think tank and a school.